WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 1. Go down to [Downloads](#downloads) and click on the WhySooooFurious DNS Blocker, allow the download and close the prompt
 2. Now, open settings and go to General > VPN & Device Management
 3. Click on the downloaded profile and install it, you may need to input your password
-4. The DNS should now automatically be enabled, Do not change the DNS to automatic otherwise your apps will get revoked!
+4. The DNS should now automatically be enabled, Do not change the DNS settings to automatic otherwise your apps will get revoked!
-5. Now go back and then go to General > About > Certificate Trust Settings
+5. Now, go back and then go to General > About > Certificate Trust Settings
 6. Enable Full Trust for the NextDNS Root Certificate, if Full Trust does not show you cannot use VPNs at all
 7. Continue onto [Part 2](#part-24-installing-esign)
  if you want to install ESign